vijayrkadel/Python/basic/Getting started with Python.md

 	- Object-oriented
 	- Procedure-oriented (write a function and call typical times )( without having class and object we can write code ( procedure oriented come in Java in 1.8b called as lambda ) )

-8/ Interpreted :
+8. Interpreted :
-   Run a code : Java : we need to complie code so java is cales as compiled language
+   Java : we need to complie code so java is called as compiled language
    Python:  we don't need to compile while running code so Python is an Interpreted language (default compiler can run compile code by default )

-9/ Extensible: native support is there.
+9. Extensible: native support is there.
 	-we can use java code or c code or c++ code in python, no need to change any code.

-10/ Embedded
+10. Embedded
 	-we can use python programme in any other language so we can say its Embedded.

-11/ Extensive Library
+11. Extensive Library
 	-import modules

 ### Limitations: